menehune23/arduboy-dotmg/docs/usage.md

 Wiring up an RGB LED is optional.
 If you choose to use those pins for something else instead, simply select `No RGB LED` from the Arduino IDE `Tools` menu.
 This will remove the LED-lighting code in the Arduboy library so that it doesn't attempt to use those pins.

-> If you're not using an Arduboy library, you can still [check the RGB menu setting in code](#no-rgb).
+> If you're not using an Arduboy library, you can still [check the RGB LED menu setting in code](#no-rgb).

 ### Flash Chip